ZachJMoore/zachjmoore/README.md

-### Hey, I'm Zach Moore - A software engineer who dabbles a bit in everything!
+### Hey, I'm Zach Moore - A software developer who dabbles a bit in everything!

 **Notable Software Projects (past and present)**